kext/anolis-brain-interface/Concept.md

 The required operating time dictates how many batteries are required and how big those have to be.
 A longer operating time means bigger or more batteries and thus heavier weight and larger dimensions of the overall system.

+### Electrodes

+The type, shape, number and dimensions of the electrodes must be known.
+The electrodes influence significantly how the system has to be designed and mounted.
+Possible configurations include mounting the PCB either on the head or on the back of the lizard.

 ## Part List

 The following parts are needed for the development.